choishingwan/PRS-Tutorial/docs/target.md

 Below are the QC steps that comprise the QC checklist for the target data.

 # \# Sample size
 We recommend that users only perform PRS analyses on target data of at least 100 individuals.
-The sample size of our target data here is X individuals.
+The sample size of our target data here is 503 individuals.

 # \# File transfer
 Usually we do not need to download and transfer the target data file because it is typically generated locally.
 However, the file should contain an md5sum code in case we send the data file to collaborators who may want to confirm that the file has not changed during the transfer.